An Post Irish Book Awards

-An Post has supported the National Adult Literacy Agency in providing literacy, numeracy and digital tuition to adults and families for more than a decade.
+We have supported the National Adult Literacy Agency in providing literacy, numeracy and digital tuition to adults and families for more than a decade.

-This short documentary filmed by noted documentarian Ken Wardrop follows Veronica Poole - a determined woman who has taken the brave step to return to education after many years.
+This short documentary, filmed by noted documentarian Ken Wardrop, follows Veronica Poole - a determined woman who has taken the brave step to return to education after many years.

 Even though Veronica is only at the start of her journey back into education, the film sees her take on the sizeable challenge of writing a speech and reciting it in front of Ireland’s greatest literary minds at the Irish Book Awards.

-If Veronica’s story has inspired you or someone you know to take the first step back to learning contact NALA today to learn how you can get started
+If Veronica’s story has inspired you or someone you know to take the first step back to learning, contact NALA today to learn how you can get started.

 Read more about the An Post Irish Book Awards or follow us on Facebook, Instagram or Twitter for regular updates: